 Created in 1997 by the Stockholm Water Foundation, the prize was established to mirror the adult Stockholm Water Prize, regarded as the equivalent of a Nobel Prize for water research.
-The Stockholm International Water Institute (SIWI) facilitates the international competition, which now draws participants form more than 33 countries.
+The Stockholm International Water Institute (SIWI) facilitates the international competition, which now draws participants from more than 33 countries.

-In the United Sates, the Water Environment Federation (WEF) and its Member Associations (MAs) organize the national competition with support from Xylem, Inc.

-The program is important to WEF and WEF MAs because it demonstrates their commitment to innovation in water science, reflects a dedication to promoting water careers, and raises awareness of global water issues.
+In the United States, the Water Environment Federation (WEF) and its Member Associations (MAs) organize the national competition with support from Xylem, Inc. and the Water Research Foundation (WRF).
+The program demonstrates WEF's and WEF MAs commitment to innovation in water science, reflects a dedication to promoting water careers, and raises awareness of global water issues.